Centre for Cancer & Inflammation

 Our centre focuses on the links between cancer and inflammation.
 The overarching hypothesis that drives our research is that the inflammatory mediators and cells found in cancer are more likely to enhance than inhibit tumour progression; hence modulating these cells and mediators should be of therapeutic benefit.

 Our aim is to translate our laboratory research in chronic inflammation and the tumour microenvironment into new treatments for cancer, especially ovarian and pancreatic cancer.
 We have been involved in several Phase I and Phase II clinical trials of cytokine antagonists and are currently planning other trials involving novel targets in the cancer microenvironment.

-Follow the links below to get a sense of what life is like for researchers in our centre.
+Get a sense of what life is like for researchers in the Centre: